course-fish274-2020/Ana-oysters/README.md

 -Copy of Larval counts - Day 1-By Family.csv: original data table of larval_counts data frame, includes counts of population size and number of dead oysters at each time point for each population at each location

 ##output
--: copy of knitted final presentation file
+-01-data-exploration.html/_files: copy of knitted presentation beginning, assignment from an earlier week -01-pres-exploration.html/_files: copy of knitted final presentation file

 ##images
 -PS_larvae.jpg: image of part of the PS_Larvae data table from Figshare